 a.
 Was anyone called while circumcised?
 Paul is saying that if you were circumcised when you became a Christian, fine.
 If you were not circumcised when you became a Christian, fine also.
 Those things do not matter.
 What matters is serving the Lord where we are at right now.

 i.
 How could one become uncircumcised?
 “Some Jews, for fear of Antiochus, made themselves uncircumcised, 1 Maccab.
 1:16.
 Others for shame after they were gained to the knowledge of Christ, as here.
 This was done by drawing up the fore-skin with a surgeon’s instrument.”
 (Trapp) “By frequent stretching, the circumcised skin could be again so drawn over, as to prevent the ancient sign of circumcision from appearing.”
 (Clarke)

 b.
-Paul's point isn't really about circumcision; that is just an example.
+Circumcision is nothing and uncircumcision is nothing: Paul’s point isn’t really about circumcision; that is just an example.
 Even as being circumcised or uncircumcised is irrelevant when it comes to serving God, so is your current marital state.
 He could just as easily say, and is saying by analogy, Married is nothing and unmarried is nothing, but keeping the commandments of God is what matters.

 3. (21-24) An example of this principle from the practice of slavery.

 Were you called while a slave?
 Do not be concerned about it; but if you can be made free, rather use it.
 For he who is called in the Lord while a slave is the Lord’s freedman.
 Likewise he who is called while free is Christ’s slave.
 You were bought at a price; do not become slaves of men.
 Brethren, let each one remain with God in that state in which he was called.